 Select [Auto] to automatically detect an IDE hard disk drive.
 If automatic detection is successful, Setup automatically fills in the correct values for the remaining fields on this sub-menu.
-If automatic detection fails, this may be because the hard disk drive is too old or too new.
-If the hard disk was already formatted on an older system, Setup may detect incorrect parameters.
-In these cases, select [User Type HDD] to manually enter the IDE hard disk drive parameters.
+If automatic detection fails, select [User Type HDD] to manually enter the IDE hard disk drive parameters.
 Refer to the next section for details.

 Before attempting to configure a hard disk drive, make sure you have the correct configuration information supplied by the drive manufacturer.
-Incorrect settings may cause the system to fail to recognize the installed hard disk.